PrineetKaur/AI-Doc-Pipeline/README.md

 From the repository root, run the following:

-#If you want Deterministic only ⤵️
+If you want Deterministic Output only ⤵️

 ```bash
 python3 "AI Pipeline Code/pipeline.py"